bradh352/ansible-role-network-vxlanevpn/README.md

     * `fec`: The FEC type to use.
 Valid values are: `auto`, `off`, `rs`, `baser`, `llrs`.
 Defaults to `auto` if link speed specified is less than `25000` otherwise defaults to `auto` (including if link speed not specifed).
-* `network_underlay_peergroup`: If using VXLAN-EVPN but not using BGP Unnumbered, this is the group to reference for other members to peer with, which is required for this use-case.
+* `network_underlay_peergroups`: If using VXLAN-EVPN but not using BGP Unnumbered, specify a *list* of groups that contain members to be peered with.
+  Each member of the specified groups must contain `network_underlay_srcip` or an error will be thrown.
 * `network_underlay_srcip`: If using VXLAN-EVPN but not using BGP Unnumbered, this is the source ip address for BGP peering which is required for this use-case.